laine-hallot/volume-notification-dunst/README.md

 # volume-notification-dunst
+This repo is just a fork that switches pulse for amixer

 This script enables dunst (or any other notification daemon) to send traditional volume notifications (screenshots below).
 Inspired by https://gist.github.com/sebastiencs/5d7227f388d93374cebdf72e783fbd6a

-This differs from the one linked because it uses pulseaudio and doesn't require dunstify, thus making this useable with any notification daemon.
+This differs from the one linked because it uses amixer and doesn't require dunstify, thus making this useable with any notification daemon.

 # installation
 The script requires the faba icon pack to be installed (otherwise icons won't be displayed) and relies